-In accordance with the Equality Act 2010, the School has adopted an inclusive approach, so all learning resources are accessible, regardless of pupils' gender identity, sexual orientation, disability, diversity, ethnicity, culture, age, religion or belief.
-For example, the School recognises that sexual orientation and gender reassignment are amongst the protected characteristics and the importance of equality and respect, and reflects this in the School Ethos.
+In accordance with the Equality Act 2010, the School has adopted an inclusive approach, so all learning resources are accessible.
 The teaching of all RSE content is sensitive and age-appropriate in approach and content.
-The LGBTQ+ issues are fully integrated into programmes of study, rather than taught as stand-alone topics.
+The LGBT issues are fully integrated into programmes of study, rather than taught as stand-alone topics.